 How Do I File a Wrongful Death Lawsuit?

-If your family member or loved one has passed away as the result of an accident or negligence resulting in the possibility of a wrongful death case, you should first consult with a personal injury attorney who has experience with successfully handling wrongful death lawsuits in the appropriate jurisdiction.
+If your family member or loved one has passed away as the result of an accident or negligence resulting in the possibility of a wrongful death case, you should first consult with a personal injury attorney who has experience with successfully handling wrongful death cases in the appropriate jurisdiction.

 Chicago, Illinois, and most other cities and states in the U.S. require that a wrongful death case is brought by a court-appointed representative of the deceased person’s estate.

 This person – typically but not always one of the wrongful death claim beneficiaries – will bring the wrongful death case on behalf of and for the benefit of the deceased individual’s spouse and children.
-The court-appointed representative generally secures a personal injury or wrongful death lawyer to assist in the case.
+The court-appointed representative generally secures a personal injury or top wrongful death lawyer to assist in the case.